-\ - The sessions were typed from the audio with good-faith effort but they are not inerrant.
-Special thanks to Richard Bates for his work on many of the sessions.
-The [brackets] & bold disclose the Doug Webster's emphasis and also cross-references these sessions with other Dallas Willard teachings.
+^{ -} Special thanks to Richard Bates, James Hutter, Sande Rajcic and Tami Wright for their work on the transcripts.
+The [brackets] & bold disclose the Doug Webster's organization, emphasis and cross-references of these sessions to other Dallas Willard teachings.

-Your "V-I-M" Participation
+Your "V-I-M"1 Participation

-We are confident by the Spirit of God you will find "The Human Side of Holiness" to be excellent, insightful teachings of Dallas Willard through the integration and real life application of what we call the "Four Horsemen of Dallas' Writings" - The Divine Conspiracy, Hearing God, The Spirit of the Disciplines, Renovation of the Heart and his magnum opus The Disappearance of Moral Knowledge.
+We are confident by the Spirit of God you will find "The Human Side of Holiness" to be excellent, insightful teachings of Dallas Willard through the integration and real life application of what we call the "Four Horsemen of Dallas' Writings" - The Divine Conspiracy, Hearing God, The Spirit of the Disciplines, Renovation of the Heart 2 and his magnum opus The Disappearance of Moral Knowledge.2